AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-company-metadata-info.md

 ---
 description: Holds information about a company metadata object like ID, name, and type.
-seo-description: Holds information about a company metadata object like ID, name, and type.
-seo-title: CompanyMetadataInfo

 solution: Experience Manager
 title: CompanyMetadataInfo
-uuid: 5a69a995-979a-4919-a506-42b2cbfa4657

 feature: Dynamic Media Classic,SDK/API,Metadata
 role: Developer,Administrator
 ---